Ileenfdz/RPG-Combat/Readme.md

 ~ Interaction Two DONEEE ~

 Iteration Three
-    1. Characters have an attack Max Range.
+    1. Characters have an attack Max Range. ~YES~
-    2. Melee fighters have a range of 2 meters.
+    2. Melee fighters have a range of 2 meters. ~YES~
-    3. Ranged fighters have a range of 20 meters.
+    3. Ranged fighters have a range of 20 meters. ~YES~
-    4. Characters must be in range to deal damage to a target.
+    4. Characters must be in range to deal damage to a target. ~YES~

 Retrospective
     • Are you keeping up with the requirements?
 Has any iteration been a big challenge?